Last updated on July 7th, 2022 at 02:15 am

 At a Feng Shui consultation, most people expect advice about typical things such as the placement of their bed, the importance of the entrance, or the balance of the elements in their environment.
 They are often surprised, however, when I also bring up the significance of the art on their walls.

-Feng Shui Consultants differ from decorators in that much emphasis is placed on the message of the art rather than just the color, design or the medium.
+Feng Shui Consultants differ from decorators in that much emphasis is placed on the message of the art rather than just the color, design or medium.

 This may be something you’ve never actually thought of before, but I’d like to suggest to you the idea that every picture on your wall sends a message into your environment.
-Whether it’s an inexpensive poster or a rare painting, it is “talking” on a constant basis and reflecting what is going on in your life.
+Whether it’s an inexpensive poster or a rare painting, it is “talking” on a constant basis and reflecting on what is going on in your life.

 I’d like to share a few stories from my client files to illustrate this concept.

 A very nice man who had been divorced for a few years had called me for a consultation thinking that maybe improving the Feng Shui of his home could help him find a new relationship.
 In casual conversation, he mentioned that there seemed to be a lack of appropriate women around and if by chance he did meet anyone, the relationship didn’t last very long.

 Upon entering his bedroom (the “relationship” area), my eyes were drawn to a large picture above his bed.
 It was a black and white aerial photograph of a hardened cracked lava flow.
 It looked dry and lonely to me.
 On the adjacent wall was a large poster of an airplane taking off.
 I couldn’t help but remember his mentioning that the women he did meet seemed to always “take off.”

 After discussing the message I saw in these two pictures, my client realized they didn’t reflect his relationship goals and these pictures were better suited for other areas of his home.